-The striking towers might have been celestial observatories, defensive structures, storage facilities, civil buildings, homes or any combination of the above.
+The striking towers might have been celestial observatories, defensive structures, storage facilities, civic buildings, homes or any combination of the above.
 While archeologists have found that most towers were associated with kivas, their actual function remains a mystery.
 They created terraces on hillsides, formed catch basins to hold storm run-off, and built check dams to retain topsoil that would otherwise wash away.
-Storage granaries under the canyon rims protected harvests of corn, beans and squash for later use.
+Storage granaries under the canyon rims protected harvests of corn, beans, and squash for later use.

 Before the Ancestral Puebloans built their villages, nomadic Paleoindians visited the Cajon Mesa to hunt game and gather food.
 That puts humans habitation at Hovenweep to over 10,000 years ago, roughly at the end of the last Ice Age when ancient peoples all over the world were living in caves.
 By the end of the 13th century, ancestral Puebloans migrated south to the Rio Grande Valley in New Mexico and the Little Colorado River Basin in Arizona.
 Today’s Pueblo, Zuni and Hopi people are the descendants of this culture.